nagygr/backlight/README.md

 ```

 This line allows the participants of the `video` group to set the backlight
 brightness.
-Next, please add the user you wich to grant these rights to the
+Next, please add the user you wish to grant these rights to, to the
 `video` group:

 ```bash